 At U of T Scarborough, achieving excellence in experiential learning is a team effort.

-Karen McCrindle, Associate Dean, Teaching & Learning, Director, Centre for Teaching & Learning - A long-time champion and practitioner of experiential learning, Professor Karen McCrindle provides campus leadership in the development of expert teachers, and facilitates and supports the creation of a community of practice of educators at U of T Scarborough.
+Karen McCrindle, Associate Dean, Teaching & Learning, Director, Centre for Teaching & Learning - A long-time champion and practitioner of experiential learning, Professor McCrindle provides campus leadership in the development of expert teachers, and facilitates and supports the creation of a community of practice of educators at U of T Scarborough.
 The Centre for Teaching & Learning (CTL) is dedicated to expanding experiential learning in pedagogically sound and sustainable ways and offers a wide variety of faculty development programming and support to instructors across the campus.